Kyros (band): 2015–2016: Name change, split from GEP and release of EP

-2017–2018: Vox Humana, KMG, and independence
+2017–2018: Vox Humana, KMG and independence

 Towards the end of 2016, the band dispatched a press release announcing a double album, titled Vox Humana, which was to be independently released through their newly established management company and record label KYROS Media Group, or KMG.
 The announcement detailed that the release had been a culmination of approximately three years of writing, recording and mixing with efforts from all members: Shelby Logan Warne on vocals, keyboards and mixing; Joey Frevola on guitars and programming; Sam Higgins on vocals, guitars and additional programming; Peter Episcopo on vocals and bass guitar; and Robin Johnson on drums and percussion.
-The band made it clear that Vox Humana was Kyros' first professional release as a band since transitioning from a solo studio project whilst signed to GEP Records.
+The band made it clear that Vox Humana was Kyros's first professional release as a band since transitioning from a solo studio project whilst signed to GEP Records.
 The album also features a full live brass section with parts arranged by Raymond Hearne, better known as the drummer of progressive metal band Haken.
 The double album was mastered by Jens Bogren at Fascination Street Studios in Sweden.

 Within the same period, the band released the maxi single "Cloudburst," which consisted of multiple versions of the track "Cloudburst," including a shortened radio edit to appeal to a mainstream radio audience, and an extended "feature-length mix" marketed towards the progressive scene.
 Following the release of the single on 21 September 2016 and Vox Humana on 5 November 2016, the band released another EP on 12 February 2017 titled Monster EP.
 Similar to the "Cloudburst" maxi single, this EP included a radio edit of their track "Monster" as well as alternate versions of the track.
 However, the Monster EP also included two entirely new tracks: "Indigo Was Her", which preceded the eventual album version of "Monster" before being shelved and later adjusted, and "The Door", which was written by Joey Frevola as part of his contribution towards an external songwriting project.
 "The Door"'s mix and overall sound palette was adjusted once taken in by the band as a Kyros song.

 With an emphasis on image and a conscious approach towards artwork, the band worked closely with artist Matt Verges the creation of the artwork for Vox Humana and the Monster EP.
-Matt had been working in close partnership with the band since these two releases and continues to work with them for further plans.
+Verges had been working in close partnership with the band since these two releases and continues to work with them for further plans.

 Continuing the band's conscious approach to artwork and image, they released a simple self-produced music video for the track "Cloudburst," which made use of projectors and overlays, and a CGI video for the track "Monster", which was directed by Miles Skarin and produced by Crystal Spotlight.
 The video includes the use of 3D depth scanning and advanced 3D modelling.
 Since then, the band have also continued to work closely with Crystal Spotlight.